CasualJon/modelComp799/README.md

   ------------------------------------------------------------------------<br />
   NOTE: Much of the configuration is controlled through the file
   <b>/php_includes/control_variables.php</b><br />

   <br />

   The system-wide page timeout setting - how long a user can remain inactive on a page - is contained in /assets/js/time_expired.js.
+Similarly, the minimum amount of time a user should remain on a page to review or inspect the question is controlled in the time_expiered.js.<br />

-Note that the Informed Consent (index.php) does not monitor user responsiveness to ensure adequate time for a user to review the material.
+  <b>Note</b> that the Informed Consent (index.php) does not monitor user
+  responsiveness to ensure adequate time for a user to review the material.<br />
 </p>